 Grain is actually a freight-intensive physical commodity as opposed to the gas or power that is screen-traded.
 Freight is itself a market with fluctuations that are if not greater than grain but which left even the biggest traders at ADM with a bitter taste: money is rarely made solely made on freight.
 More than often limit trades and quite often it creates losses because of the performance of the scheduling.
 Welcome to a reality of Commodity Trading.

-I have set-up a trade-to-cash logistics for a ohio company.
+Deliver: to move a contract physically.
+That‘s why traders use my expertise.
 I brought one or two innovations into sequencing that enable some benefits for a customer exporting high-volume agri commodities to Korea via U.S West Coast.

 – Simon Jacques